Evaluation of Test-Time Adaptation Under Computational Time Constraints: Experiments

 \textbf{(ii) EATA provides a good trade-off between speed and performance.} In fact, EATA gives the best overall performance (lowest error rate) independent of the stream's speed.
 This virtue is attributable to EATA's combination of good performance and adaptation speed based on efficient sample rejection.
-We extend this stream speed analysis to other datasets in the Appendix.
+Results on other datasets are in the Appendix.